 For Phase 2, landowners in the western part of the line petitioned the County to form a special district to provide up to \$330 million of the County's Phase 2 costs to take the project from Wiehle Avenue to Loudoun County.
-A special tax will be assessed to provide financing for construction at an initial tax rate of \$0.05 per \$100 of assessed value beginning in FY 2011, with annual increases of \$0.05 up to a maximum of \$0.20 per \$100 of assessed valuation as incorporated in the FY 2014 Adopted Budget Plan.
-Per the petition, the tax rate in FY 2015 will remain at \$0.20 per hundred dollars of assessed value until full revenue operations commence on Phase II, which is expected in late 2018.
+A special tax will be assessed to provide financing for construction at an initial tax rate of \$0.05 per \$100 of assessed value beginning in FY 2011, with annual increases of \$0.05 up to a maximum of \$0.20 per \$100 of assessed valuation as incorporated in the FY 2014 and FY 2015 Adopted Budget Plan.
+Per the petition, the tax rate in FY 2016 will remain at \$0.20 per \$100 of assessed value operations commence on Phase 2, which is expected in late 2018.
 At that time, the rate may be set at the level necessary to support the District's debt obligations.

 The balance of the total project funds owed by the County net of the two tax districts is approximately \$185 million for both phases of the project.
 These funds are expected to be paid from future special Commercial and Industrial (C&I) tax revenues.
-In addition, the Funding Partners also continue to work with the United States Department of Transportation as part of a joint application for a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan.
-If approved, this loan offers competitive interest rates, unique financing provisions and would fund a majority of the funding partners remaining project costs.
-The timeline assumes a tentative closing date on the loan in mid calendar year 2014.
+In addition, the Funding Partners also have closed on a United States Department of Transportation Infrastructure Finance and Innovation Act (TIFIA) loan.
+This loan offers competitive interest rates, unique financing provisions and will fund a majority of the funding partners remaining project costs.
+Fairfax County closed on a \$403.3 million TIFIA loan in December 2014.
+This project is further referenced in the Transportation and Pedestrian Initiatives portion of the CIP.

-2. Route 28 Spot Widening: In March 2011, the Route 28 District Advisory Board recommended to approve \$6.0 million in Project Completion Funds (PCF) for final design plans for four priority sections of Route 28 widening from six to eight lanes.
+2. Route 28 Spot Widening (Sully District): In March 2011, the Route 28 District Advisory Board recommended to approve \$6.0 million in Project Completion Funds (PCF) for final design plans for four priority sections of Route 28 widening from six to eight lanes.
 These design areas include the following: Priority 1 - Route 28 southbound between Sterling Boulevard and the Dulles Toll Road; Priority 2 - the Route 28 southbound bridge over the Dulles Toll Road; Priority 3 - Route 28 northbound between McLearen Road and the Dulles Toll Road; and Priority 4 - Route 28 southbound between the Dulles Toll Road and Route 50.
 In October 2012, the Commission considered the next steps for completion of the Hot Spot Improvements.
 County staff recommended the use of a portion of the Route 28 District PCF to construct the Route 28 Southbound Bridge over Dulles Toll Road, as has been designed.
 The estimated cost of this project is \$4,339,500.